LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.21.3
+*Released*: 12 March 2026
+- GitHub Issue #790: Sample check-in and discard should not allow amount/unit input for differing units
+  - Update areUnitsCompatible to account for different "Count" unit labels
+  - getMetricUnitOptions() to allow optional filterFn parameter for the "Count" unit case

 ### version 7.21.2
 *Released*: 11 March 2026
 - GitHub Issue 710: Include columns set as Identifying Fields within the 'Search for Samples' grid when adding samples to a storage location